What Is a 10 Day Payoff on a Car Loan

 Q.1 What is a 10-day payoff on a car loan?

 ANS.
-The 10-day payoff is A statement from your lender that outlines the payment you must pay to pay off your loan credit, which includes the interest accru since The last payment.
+The 10-day payoff is A statement from your lender that outlines the payment you must pay to pay off your loan credit, which includes the interest accruing since The last payment.

 Q.2 Why would I need a 10-day payoff?

 ANS.
-There may A need for The 10-day payment period If you’re selling your car or refinancing your car loan, or wish to pay The loan off early.
+There may be A need for The 10-day payment period If you’re selling your car refinancing your car loan, or wish to pay The loan off early.

 Q.3 How do I get a 10-day payoff?